 Once you've learned from experience that a certain monster type or monster-pack type is dangerous, run before it gets into melee, and re-enter the level from another place.

-If you find yourself in melee range with a monster of normal speed in the early dungeon when you're at your weakest, you can regenerate health and magic in an emergency by leading the monster around a pillar for a while.
+If you are not at melee range of a melee monster of normal speed, you can regenerate health by circling a pillar for a while.
 If they are adjacent to you, they'll trigger attacks of opportunity.
 Other monsters might also become aware of you, so choose your spot carefully!

 Leading them up

 Just because heading up staircases while followed is not a full escape doesn't mean it's not useful.
 Dealing with a nasty on a "cleared" level is much less troublesome than on one where your escape routes will often lead into unexplored territory, or wake up monsters lurking within it who can leap out to block your retreat.
 And teleporting on an unexplored level, that can be nasty!

-Enemies with Blink can be fully abandoned this way at little resource cost, though they most have been removed from the early Dungeon.
+Enemies with Blink can be fully abandoned this way at little resource cost, though most have been removed from the early Dungeon.
 You may want to lead them two levels up instead of one, so they're not in the way in case you need to lead something else up afterwards.
 Can be tedious, though.

 Use your abilities